mikrzol/masht/README.md

     > NB: MANOVA analysis is performed using R via `rpy2` package to transpile code and objects (like dataframes) between R and Python.
 This makes the execution a bit slower, but testing showed that results of n-way MANOVA using `statsmodels` are not calculated correctly as of the time of writing this docs.
 Once the issue is resolved, the MANOVA analysis will be performed using statsmodels and execution time will improve.

+- use the `--formula` option to specify the formula for ANOVA/MANOVA analysis.
+Only specify which exogenous (right hand side) variables to use and how to link them, e.g.: 'temp + genotype + time' - the endogenous (left hand side, PCs in this case) variables are inferred automatically based on other options, e.g. `--n`. <strong>By default a full model is created, e.g. one that includes all interactions between all the exogenous variables (with all exog variables with '*' between them)</strong>:

+    ```console
+    foo@bar: python3 masht stats <path_to_pcoa_coords_file> -a -g <path_to_groups_file> --formula 'Temp + Genotype + Time'
+    ```

 - parameters and options can be specified in a text file.
 Use `@<file_name>` to point to the file:

     ```console